jamikuo/RNA-CHAMP/README.md

 ### Image analysis pipeline
 RNA-CHAMP is a protein-RNA interaction profiling platform based on a previously described CHAMP.
-Image align pipeline were identical to CHAMP and is available at https://github.com/finkelsteinlab/CHAMP.
+Image align pipeline is identical to CHAMP and available at https://github.com/finkelsteinlab/CHAMP.

 Fitted data use in the manuscript is available in the cas13d_binding_data directory.
 Linear model and machine learning model is available in the cas13d_modeling directory.